graemedakers/decision-jar/USER_MANUAL.md

 Once logged in, you will see your **Dashboard**.
 - **The Jar:** A 3D representation of your jar.
 It fills up as you add ideas!
-- **Level Banner:** Displays your current Couple Level, progress bar, and Trophy Case.
+- **Level Banner:** Displays your current Decision Level, progress bar, and Trophy Case.
 - **Stats:** Shows how many ideas are currently in the jar.
 - **Action Buttons:** "Add Idea", "Spin Jar", "Weekend Plan", "Dining Concierge", "Bar Concierge".
 - **Lists:**